 Not all towns last forever.
 However, they leave behind relics, clues, and memories that excite the imagination and inspire tales of mystery.

 Historic ranches don't just give us beautiful century-old barns to look at - they also contribute in preserving the wide-open spaces that have come to define Wyoming.

 South Pass played a crucial role in allowing the booming United States to spread from coast to coast

 Wyoming’s economy has long been driven by energy extraction.
 However, what remains less well-known are some of the remarkable industrial heritage sites that dot the state.

 Wyoming has always been at the heart of the nation’s move west.

 Join us for a This Place Matters! community workshop on the importance of historic places and spaces in Sheridan

 wells fargo looking into demolishing iconic casper landmark in the spring

 Downtown Casper will be losing one of its most recognizable landmarks as Wells Fargo is planning on tearing down its 177-foot tall tower that has graced Casper's skyline since 1968.
-Downtown Casper will never be the same after this unique mid-century modern tower is torn down.
+Downtown Casper would never be the same if this unique mid-century modern tower is torn down.
 You can read more about the tower and the bank building here.